 Castleford to Wakefield Greenway

-When complete, the Castleford to Wakefield Greenway will create a 16km route by providing missing links in existing infrastructure.
+Now it is complete, the Castleford to Wakefield Greenway has created a 16km route by providing missing links in existing infrastructure.

 Thanks to everyone who helped us celebrate the official opening.
 Here’s what they had to say.